vampd/vampd/README.md

 [**Examples**](https://github.com/vampd/vampd-examples): This will provide a great set of examples for many different use cases.
 Please feel free to fork this and post you examples here.

+vampd is a fork of the open source project [drupal-lamp](newmediadenver/drupal-lamp).